Nov10/SolarSystem/README.md

 $$x(t)=\int v(t)=\int \frac{1}{2}{t}^2=\frac{1}{6}t^3+C=\frac{1}{6}t^3$$
 This is a straightforward calculation, and there is no issue finding the solution analytically.

 However, in computational science, integration is used somewhat differently.
 Although we still find displacement by integrating, we often cannot represent acceleration or velocity as functions, such as $a(t)=t$.
-Thus, integration is often used in the context of interpolation.
+Thus, integration is often used in the context of extrapolation.
 Recall that integration is computed as a sum of certain values; thus, integrating acceleration to compute velocity can be expressed as:
 $$v_{t+1}=v_t+a_t \Delta t$$
 This is a discrete sum, while true analytic integration is continuous, so there is a difference, and errors can occur.
 Similarly, displacement can be calculated as:
 $$x_{t+1}=x_t+v_t \Delta t$$